-• Bring to Front: A mouse click on a stack of overlapping objects selects the front object in the stack.
-If the front object isn't the one you want, a way is needed to select other objects from the stack.
-This command makes the selected object the front object.

-• Send to Back: This command makes the selected object the back object.
+- Bring to Front: A click on a stack of overlapping objects selects the front object in the stack.
+This command makes the selected object the front object. - 묩 - Send to Back: This command makes the selected object the back object.